 Now that the need for folders in established why not make these folders attractive?
 Let us move away from the store bought plastic ones and graduate to a fabric folder.
 A super simple DIY fabric folder!

 You could use jute or burlap as I have done or go for any other thick material.
 Or you could use an interfacing to give a rather thin material some stiffness.
+Don’t forget to use this size calculator for your envelopes.

 The folder that I have made is 15×10.5 inches in size.
 You can always make alterations as per your need.
 I needed it to carry some A4 size documents so this size.
 I may soon be making some in different sizes as well.